lixus3d/Adali/README.md

 Chrome and Firefox run the projet perfectly.

 + You can see a working demo on (http://www.adreamaline.com/adali/).
-+ The project is in javascript, so you can test it just with a browser by downloading the sources. (ugly index.php block that for now)
++ The project is in javascript, so you can test it just with a browser by downloading the sources.

 _Have fun with and give me some feedbacks please_